Table of Contents

 Entrepreneurs set up businesses for profit.
 If the business is successful, their income and wealth increase.

-Likewise, by working, individuals earn income.
-The money they get they can use to fulfill their needs and wants.
+Likewise, individuals earn income by working.
+The money they get can be used to fulfill their needs and wants.

 Thus, growing business activity creates more income in the economy.
-More people work for income.
-Higher incomes drive more demand for goods and services.
+More people work for income, and higher incomes drive more demand for goods and services.

-Then, with high demand, entrepreneurs see more opportunities to grow their business and introduce new businesses.
+Then, with high demand, entrepreneurs see more opportunities to grow and introduce new businesses.

 Economic development

 The business contributes to promoting economic development.
-In addition, business activity creates a ripple effect, encouraging other businesses to emerge, creating more income and jobs in a region.
+In addition, business activity creates a ripple effect, encouraging other businesses to emerge and creating more regional income and jobs.

-Business growth in the region does not only contribute to job creation.
-But, it will also lead to improvements to infrastructure such as roads and railways in the region.
+Business growth in the region contributes to job creation and leads to improvements to infrastructure, such as roads and railways.
 In addition, health facilities, education, shopping centers, and other public and private services are also developing.
 Eventually, the economy in the region grew.

 Living standard improvement